patarapolw/pyhandsontable/README.md

 - renderers: the renderers to use in generating the columns (see below.)
 - autodelete: whether the temporary HTML file should be autodeleted.
 (Default: True)
 - filename: filename of the temporary HTML file (default: 'temp.handsontable.html')
-- css: url of the Handsontable CSS
-- js: url of the Handsontable Javascript
 - config: add additional config as defined in https://docs.handsontable.com/pro/5.0.0/tutorial-introduction.html
   - This will override the default config (per key basis) which are: